-- Fence: Disables access to the storage area network (SAN) from the problem node.
-Fencing provides faster recovery of the CXFS kernel membership than reset.
-This action is available for all nodes. - FenceReset: Disables access to the SAN from the problem node and then, if the node is successfully fenced, also performs an asynchronous reset of the node.
-Recovery begins without waiting for reset acknowledgment.
-This action is available for nodes with system controllers; see "Requirements" on page 36. - Reset: Performs a system reset via a serial line connected to the system controller.
-This action is available for nodes with system controllers. - Shutdown: Tells the other nodes in the cluster to wait before reforming the cluster.
-(Whether this action is set or not, the local node will automatically attempt to stop CXFS kernel-based services on the node in response to a loss of CXFS kernel membership quorum.)
+- Reset: Performs a system reset via a serial connection to the system controller.
+This action is available for nodes with system controllers.
+A potential metadata server should include Reset in its fail action hierarchy. - Shutdown: Tells the other nodes in the cluster to wait before reforming the cluster.
+(Whether this action is set or not, the local node will automatically attempt to stop CXFS services on the node in response to a loss of CXFS kernel membership quorum.)
 The surviving cluster delays the beginning of recovery to allow the node time to complete the shutdown.
 This action is available for all nodes.
 In the GUI, this action is required for all nodes.

 Caution: If you have a cluster with an even number of server-capable nodes and no tiebreaker: to avoid a split-brain scenario, you should not use the Shutdown setting on any server-capable node.
 To do this, you must define or modify the node with cmgr.
-See "Issues with the Shutdown Fail Action Setting" on page 25 and "Modify a Node with cmgr" on page 214.
+See "Issues with the Shutdown Fail Action Setting" on page 28 and "Modify a Node with cmgr" on page 228.